 Income from outside Australia that may count in the income test includes money from all of the following:

 - self employment

-We use the gross amount in the income test.
-This is the amount before tax or deductions.
+We use the amount before tax.
 You can’t deduct any bank charges, tax or exchange rate conversion fees.

-It doesn’t matter if the payments came from overseas or through an Australian agent.
+It doesn’t matter if the payments came from outside Australia or through an Australian agent.

-We change all overseas income to Australian dollars for the income test.
-The exchange rate changes on the first work day of each month.
+We change all income from outside Australia to Australian dollars for the income test.
+The exchange rate changes each month.

 Those we don’t count in your income test include:

-- some restitution payments and blocked overseas pensions that are exempt income
+- some restitution payments and blocked pensions from outside Australia that are exempt income

-- some pensions under an international social security agreement.
+- some pensions, or components, affected by an international social security agreement.